lolxxxx/Hcr2-customization-script/README.md

-# Hill Climb Racing 2 - Customization script
+# HCR2 Customization script
 A script for gg that can add any customization in-game for hill climb racing 2.
+No risk of ban.

 * Latest version : v1.2.4